w3cloud/cassandra-jom/README.md

 <li> CqlStoreAsJson annotation does not work well with Lists.
 Do  your own serilization and de-seriazation, if needed with gson.
 Serilization is straight-forward.
 For de-serialization, use the following technique: <pre>order.orderItems=gson.fromJson(order.orderItemsJson,new TypeToken&lt;List&lt;OrderItem&gt;&gt;(){}.getType());</pre>
 <li> Do not use CqlIndex.
 Cassandra encourages to use link table for queries instead of indexing a column.
 <li> Avoid using the keyspace parameter of CqlEntity.
 Instead put entities belonging to different keyspaces in  different root packages and have an entity manager for each keyspace.
+<li>jom does not support casssandra datatypes like map, list and set.
+We feel these datatypes are very complex to work with, when there are other standard alternatives.
+For example, if you need a user profile property map, you can have separate table user_profile with fields user_id, name, value with user_id as the primary key and name as the clustering key
 </ul>
 <h5>Contribute</h5>
 <ul>